spuddermax/linux-volume-osd/README.md

 You can create your own custom key bindings to replace the default volume controls of your system as desired.
 Ask Google or your favorite AI how to do this if you're not sure.

+## Bonus Script

+An optional low volume adjuster script is included, `./lowvolume.sh`, and was created to allow one to adjust the low-end volume on headphones or whatever device one might need.
+The low-end volume was found to be too loud, and dropping the volume to around 20% in the case in question would be too loud for the bottom end, but going less than 20% the sound would mute.
+Thus, this was built so at least at around 20% the volume is barely audible.
+Use at your own discretion.

 ## Contributing